Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 ### Develop a custom user interface

-Custom UIs are developed using nx generators.
+Custom UIs can be developed using hyland nx generators.

 The downloaded zip includes instructions how to customize application.
 To see the instructions, refer to **plugins-generators.md** file within the downloaded ZIP package.